Lemon Blueberry Smoothie

 - Frozen Mango: I also use organic frozen mango as this will help thicken this Lemon Blueberry Smoothie.

 - Coconut Milk: I use organic coconut milk as I love the sweet flavor it brings.
 It also makes this organic smoothie vegan.
-You can also use regular milk if you prefer.
+You can also use regular milk, almond milk, oat milk or whatever your milk preferences are.

-- Lemon: I use the juice and zest of a fresh lemon.
+- Lemon: I use fresh lemon juice and zest for the most flavor.
 You can also use Meyer lemons if you prefer!
 If you don’t have a lemon, you can use lemon juice from a bottle, but the fresh lemon zest really brings more flavor to this Lemon Blueberry Smoothie.

 *For a full list of ingredients and measurements, visit the recipe card below.